Sydney rape trial: Model tragically dies just weeks before man accused of attacking her faces court

 Mustafa Kayirici is serving a 28-year jail sentence for 13 counts of aggravated sexual assault against five women and a string of other offences after carrying out a reign of terror across Sydney over six weeks in 2016.
 He is also awaiting sentencing for 30 counts of rape, degradation and child abuse against a 13-year-old schoolgirl.

 News.com.au can exclusively reveal that one of the attacker's victims, Dasha Volnoukhin, 22, tragically died in the lead up to the court case relating to her attack.
-A judge this month lifted a suppression order on Ms Volnoukhin's identity, allowing some of the harrowing details about what she endured, to be published for the first time.
+A judge this month lifted a suppression order on Volnoukhin's identity, allowing some of the harrowing details about what she endured, to be published for the first time.
 Not even the jury had been made aware of her fate during the trial in the NSW District Court at Sydney's Downing Centre.
-The cause of Ms Volnoukhin's death can't be reported for legal reasons.
+The cause of Volnoukhin's death can't be reported for legal reasons.

-Ms Volnoukhin was brutally raped by Kayirici in Sydney in 2016, and died on May 13 last year while she was living on the Gold Coast in Queensland.
+Volnoukhin was brutally raped by Kayirici in Sydney in 2016, and died on May 13 last year while she was living on the Gold Coast in Queensland.

 But she was a long way from home.
-Ms Volnoukhin, originally from Canada, had first come to Australia in September 2015 in search of adventure and new opportunities.
+Volnoukhin, originally from Canada, had first come to Australia in September 2015 in search of adventure and new opportunities.
 She soon secured a one month contract as a sex worker with Platinum Escorts, which also operates as Elite Escorts, in Sydney.
-It was a secret Ms Volnoukhin kept from even her closest friends.
+It was a secret Volnoukhin kept from even her closest friends.
 She told them only about the topless waitressing she was doing on the side, according to those who spoke to news.com.au.
 But it all unravelled when a predator came knocking.

-Ms Volnoukhin was working on her second night for the escort agency when she first encountered Kayirici in Parramatta on May 27, 2016.
+Volnoukhin was working on her second night for the escort agency when she first encountered Kayirici in Parramatta on May 27, 2016.

-Court documents exclusively obtained by news.com.au show that Kayirici posed as a client before he arrived at the Fiori Apartments for an appointment with Ms Volnoukhin, about 10.30pm.
+Court documents exclusively obtained by news.com.au show that Kayirici posed as a client before he arrived at the Fiori Apartments for an appointment with Volnoukhin, about 10.30pm.
 At first, everything seemed normal.
 He buzzed the foyer intercom then knocked on her front door.
 She let him inside.
 But within moments Kayirici took a "large butcher style knife" from a kitchen drawer and ordered the victim to strip off and perform sex acts on him.
 Her immediate reaction upon seeing Kayirici pointing the knife at her was to scream, she told police in February 2017.

-"The man then yelled at me 'don't f***ing scream' (followed by) 'take your clothes off'," Ms Volnoukhin said in her official statement.
+"The man then yelled at me 'don't f***ing scream' (followed by) 'take your clothes off'," Volnoukhin said in her official statement.

 "I was wearing shorts and a tank top at the time and then started to take my clothes off as I was thinking that if I don't, I will probably die.
 I was so scared."

-According to Ms Volnoukhin's police statement, Kayirici then raped her, during which he asked: "Do you like being raped?"
+According to Volnoukhin's police statement, Kayirici then raped her, during which he asked: "Do you like being raped?"
 Simultaneously, he held a mobile phone in one hand and pressed record on the camera's video setting.
-Ms Volnoukhin started to cry.
+Volnoukhin started to cry.
 Unrelenting, the attacker used his other hand to keep a firm grip on the knife and continued the "rough" assault.

-"The man was pointing the phone at me … then started to demand that I say things … he was saying to me: 'Say you are a slut'," Ms Volnoukhin said.
+"The man was pointing the phone at me … then started to demand that I say things … he was saying to me: 'Say you are a slut'," Volnoukhin said.

-Ms Volnoukhin said she was "shocked and terrified" as the rapist continued the sexual assault at knifepoint for another "three or four minutes".
+Volnoukhin said she was "shocked and terrified" as the rapist continued the sexual assault at knifepoint for another "three or four minutes".

 "I remember thinking that 'I just don't want to die'," she told police.

-The attack soon came to a halt before Kayirici then robbed Ms Volnoukhin of her day's cash earnings and left.
+The attack soon came to a halt before Kayirici then robbed Volnoukhin of her day's cash earnings and left.
 She had survived the attack but almost exactly two years later, she was dead.

-"Our community lost a friend, sister, partner and amazing young woman," one of Ms Volnoukhin's friends wrote online soon after her death.
+"Our community lost a friend, sister, partner and amazing young woman," one of Volnoukhin's friends wrote online soon after her death.

 "We are all forever changed by this tragic event."